Receiving resaleable stock back that was sold before switching to Breww

 • Click Move products to location.

-2. Add a duty adjustment to your current duty return to account for the returned stock.
+2. Add a duty adjustment to your current duty return to account for the duty-paid initial packaged beer stock or returned stock.
 Use the following steps:

 • Navigate to the Beer duty section of Breww.